citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 | 1355   | December 2020 update, works with newer game editions such as RDO. |
 | 1436   | July 2021 update, includes new content from Blood Money DLC.      |
 | 1491   | September 2022 update, limited content/changes.                   |

+### `sv_replaceExeToSwitchBuilds [newValue]`

+An experimental flag that determines how the client will run older game builds when requested with `sv_enforceGameBuild`.
+Either true or false.

+- true: the default value.
+This will keep the current client behavior, the client will download all the files for the specific game build and run old game build executable.
+- false: The client will run executable for the latest stable game build, regardless of which game build is enforced.
+Instead the client will only load the specific DLCs related to the game build specified in `sv_enforceGameBuild`.
+From the user perspective the game will look the same way as under `sv_replaceExeToSwitchBuilds = true`.

+    When using `set sv_enforceGameBuild 1` the client will run as if `sv_replaceExeToSwitchBuilds = false` regardless of if it was set to `true` before.
+That's the only way how base game without DLCs behavior can be achieved.

+NOTE: The difference in `sv_replaceExeToSwitchBuilds` should be **invisible** to players and server owners.
+If you notice a disparity please [report it as a bug](https://github.com/citizenfx/fivem/issues/new?assignees=&labels=bug%2Ctriage&projects=&template=bug_report.yml).

+**Context**

+The `sv_replaceExeToSwitchBuilds` is intended to eliminate the need in supporting executables for older game builds.
+It will speed up the development and improve stability of the game in long term.

+At some point the default value will be changed to `false` and, eventually, `false` will be left as the only option.
+We will only do that after we are certain that it doesn't affect the users.

 ### `sv_maxClients [newValue]`